I went swimming in shark infested waters – and lived to tell about it!

 Swimming in Shark Infested Waters – SCUBA Diving with sharks, no cage

 We went SCUBA diving in the Semporna Archipelago, and sharks were everywhere!
 This was only my second time seeing whitetip reef sharks while SCUBA diving so I was still getting comfortable with the idea of it.
 Eventually I got really excited to see (and photograph sharks – we saw a dozens of sharks per dive!

 I’ve received tons of questions about diving with sharks, so I’ll tell you about it here.
 I’ll also attempt to dispel some myths about sharks.

+When you dive safely and don’t provoke sharks, it’s safe.
 The places where I went are safe when diving safely.
-Sipadan and the Semporna Archipelago also has a reputation for having Hammer Head Sharks, but the divers I met said they hadn’t seen them in a long time.
+Sipadan and the Semporna Archipelago also have a reputation for having Hammer Head Sharks, but the divers I met said they hadn’t seen them in a long time.

 Whitetip Reef Sharks get their name from their fins, both of which are white tipped.
 Whitetip Reef Sharks can be found swimming alongside us and the other fish.
 They also like to hang out near the ocean floor and in caves.

 “Wait, you went diving with sharks and weren’t even protected in a cage??”

 Do you need a cage to dive in “shark infested waters” ?